 The continental origin and proximity of Trinidad to South America, along with its varied habitats, results in an extremely diverse biota.
 Dominated by the beautiful Northern Range, which rises to about 3,000 feet and was historically covered by tropical rainforest, the island is just 50 miles long and about 37 miles wide, yet boasts 97 native mammals, 400 birds, 55 reptiles, 25 amphibians, and 617 butterflies, as well as over 2,200 species of flowering plants.
 No other area in the West Indies, and few areas of comparable size in tropical America, match this incredible species diversity.

-Start your journey in Grand Riviere, the stronghold for rare Trinidad Piping-Guans and Leatherback Turtle nesting.
-Then dive in to your tropical forest experience at the famous Asa Wright Nature Centre (AWNC) in the Northern Range.
+Dive in to your tropical forest experience at the famous Asa Wright Nature Centre (AWNC) in the Northern Range.
 Although world famous for its bird watching opportunities, AWNC offers so much more for the wildlife-interested traveler.
+This journey also enjoys time in Grand Riviere, the stronghold for rare Trinidad Piping-Guan and Leatherback Turtle nesting.
 Carol and Howard present on topics that include primates, bats, social insect systems, reptiles, plants, and more.
 Gain new skills as you are introduced to many smaller-winged creatures, and even a few that crawl.

 This tour is the perfect opportunity to immerse yourself in tropical biodiversity as you watch the rainforest come to life on day and night excursions.
 Carol and Howard spend their time touring the world, sharing their knowledge on cruises and land excursions.
 We are so thrilled they can be with us this week!